 Example of women speaking, praying, and prophesying in the churches:

 (12) Paul said, “I praise you ….
 Every man who prays or prophesies with his head covered dishonors his head.
 But every woman who prays or prophesies with her head uncovered dishonors her head ….
 Judge for yourselves: Is it proper for a woman to pray to God with her head uncovered? … For long hair is given to her as a covering.
 If anyone wants to be contentious about this, we have no other practice—nor do the churches of God.”
 (1 Cor 11:2, 4-5, 13-16) “In the following … I have no praise for you, for your meetings do more harm than good. … I hear that when you come together as a church, … [discussing challenges then with their practice of the Lord’s Supper in the assembly].
 So then, my brothers and sisters, when you gather to eat, you should all eat together. ” (1 Cor 11:17-34)

-Women told by Christ to speak to and teach assembled men the good news about Christ’s resurrection and “having authority” over them (e.g., telling them what Christ wants them to do):
+Women told by Christ to go speak to and teach assembled men what the Word revealed to them—the good news about Christ’s resurrection and more—and what the Word wants them to know and do (aka preaching); women “having authority” over men (e.g., telling them what the Word wants them to do):

-Example of a woman teaching a knowledgable man about the way of God:
+Example of a woman teaching a knowledgeable man about the way of God:

 (14) “Meanwhile a Jew named Apollos, a native of Alexandria, came to Ephesus.
 He was a learned man, with a thorough knowledge of the Scriptures.
 He had been instructed in the way of the Lord, and he spoke with great fervor and taught about Jesus accurately, though he knew only the baptism of John.
 He began to speak boldly in the synagogue.
 When Priscilla and Aquila heard him, they invited him to their home and explained to him the way of God more adequately.”
 (Acts 18:24-26)